 We all have times where we have to try and deal with conflict in our relationships.
 Even if you don’t have a baby (or kids), it’s likely that you’ll get upset with your partner at some point.
 And if you factor in other relationships we have – family, work, friends or acquaintances – then the chances we’ll come across someone we clash with are pretty high!

 Conflict can mean different things too.
 It could mean an outright row.
 Perhaps it’s someone criticising how you do things or constantly trying to undermine you.
-Or an ongoing disagreement that keeps cropping up time and time again without ever getting resolved.
+Or maybe you have an ongoing disagreement that keeps cropping up time and time again without you ever resolving it.

 Whether it’s conflict with your partner, the in-laws, your own family or other mums, it can really put a downer on things.
 Plus if left unresolved, it will have a huge impact on your relationship or friendship in the longer term.